socomsystems/documentation/admin_manual/configuration_server/antivirus_configuration.rst

   files you will see high CPU usage.

 * Daemon: ClamAV is running on a different server.
-This is a good option for Nextcloud servers with high volumes of file uploads.
+This is a good option for cyfrSpaces servers with high volumes of file uploads.

 * Executable: ClamAV is running on the same server as Nextcloud, and the ``clamscan`` command is started and then stopped with each file upload.